wmeints/effective-llm-applications/manuscript/10-intelligent-request-routing-workflows.md

 1. First, we implement a new step class for basic prompts.
 2. Next, we create a method `HandlePromptAsync` that accepts a prompt
-3. After that, in the `HandlePromptAsync` method, we request the `IChatCompletionService.`
+3. After that, in the `HandlePromptAsync` method, we request the `IChatCompletionService` with the correct service identifier for the
+   AI connection that we setup for basic prompts.
 4. After, we create a chat history with system instructions and the user's prompt.
-5. Next, we invoke the completion service, providing prompt execution settings that point the completion service to the correct service identifier.
+5. Next, we invoke the completion service.
 6. Finally, we return the response by putting it in the kernel data dictionary.

 The logic for handling complex prompts is similar to straightforward prompts.
 The difference is in the service identifier.